In 30 seconds…

 While each of the individual drugs have slightly different effects – and work slightly differently from person to person – they all function on this same mechanism.
 And while they do not solve the physical cause of poor blood flow in the first place, they are a reliable treatment the vast majority of the time.

 The first of the PDE5 inhibitors is one that you should really know already.
 That’s Viagra.
 Either ‘Vitamin V’ or the ‘little blue pill’ – call it what you will.
 The active ingredient in Viagra is called Sildenafil.
-This is the original treatment for erectile dysfunction, and the same benefits are now available without having to pay for the brand name.
+Viagra is the original treatment for erectile dysfunction, but the same benefits are now available without having to pay for the familiar brand name.

 Take it 30 minutes to an hour before you want it, and you can expect it to stay in your system for 4 hours.
 This should give you and your partner plenty of time to do everything you want to do.
 However, remember the important part of all PDE5 drugs: you need to be aroused for it to take effect.
 “On-demand” erections are not something you can ever expect.